 Many cryptocurrencies are subject to wide price fluctuations – for example, Bitcoin.
 As a crypto saver, you can easily avoid this risk by investing stablecoins in your savings accounts.
 On most platforms, you can even get higher rates on stablecoins, and you can also receive your interest payments in stablecoins.
 Stablecoins are cryptocurrencies whose value is tied to an underlying asset with stable value, such as the U.S. dollar.
 This way, the value of the stablecoin fluctuates only as much as the underlying asset.
 So you no longer have the same volatility risk as with free-floating cryptocurrencies.
 With Bitcoin lending, for example, you always run the risk that the price of the asset might suddenly drop

 With some lending providers, the interest rates are higher if you optionally invest or save a portion of your assets in the platform's native cryptocurrency (or "lending token").
 If you want to invest at these higher rates, you need to be aware of these lending tokens' volatility.
-You can also get a higher interest rate on some platforms if you opt to receive your interest in the platform's Lending Token.
+You can also get a higher interest rate on some platforms if you opt to receive your interest in the platform's Lending Token, as many platforms offer loyalty programs if you buy their tokens.
 Be aware that most of these tokens have a low market capitalization and low liquidity.
 As a result, their volatility is much higher than with Bitcoin.
-To avoid this, you can also invest at the lower base rate, for which you don't have to invest in any lending tokens but only save in your cryptocurrency of choice – use a stablecoin, and you won't have any volatility risk at all.
+To avoid this, you can also invest without owning any platform tokens.
+You then don't get the higher rates of the loyalty program, but only the platform's base rate.
+On the other hand, you avoid the volatility of the lending token as you only save in your cryptocurrency of choice – use a stablecoin, and you won't have any volatility risk at all.

 You might think that even if you don't invest in lending tokens and invest only with Sablecoins to avoid volatility, your capital could still be at risk because the loans of other borrowers on the platform are backed by volatile cryptocurrencies.
 Hence, what happens if other borrowers default and the platform becomes insolvent?
 And that's indeed a valid concern.
 However, it is not a risk for you as a crypto saver as long as the platform overcollateralizes those loans, meaning the crypto lending platform always holds more collateral than it lends out.
 As soon as the value of the cryptocurrencies deposited as collateral approaches the value of the loan, the platform automatically liquidates a portion of the collateral to restore its Loan-to-Value ratio (LTV).
 This reduces your risk as a crypto saver because the loans made have no loan default risk.